Kowa Prominar High Lander 82mm Spotting Scope

 Kowa Prominar High Lander 82m – First date

 During the King of 2 Mile show of 2018, I was watching legendary shooter David Tubb doing spotting work.
 He was sporting a huge pair of binoculars which reminded me of the naval ones I use to look through as a kid when visiting some war time museum.
 After a brief search through the websites of manufacturers I came across the KOWA PROMINAR HIGH LANDER spotting scope 82mm.
 Ok I thought, if David is using it, there must be something to it that appeals to this shooting discipline.
+There’s a good reason why these Kowa High Lander spotters may set you back close to $5000.

 This spotting scope is a heavy weight lifter, its size is considerable and approaching that of similar size and power spotting scopes yet it comes in the form of a binocular.
 This makes spotting really comfortable and enables you to use both eyes which is natural.